arohan-agate/AI-Projects-with-Python/README.md

 # AI-Projects-with-Python
 Projects and code segments in Python using artificial intelligence.
+The purpose of this repository is so that I can keep track of related projects and code.
+The coding assignments and projects are from various courses I have taken online.

+If you have any questions regarding any of the code posted, feel free to email me: 'arogate05@gmail.com'